survivejs/webpack-book/manuscript/03_introduction.md

 The book has been split into the following parts:

 * **Developing** gets you up and running with webpack.
 This part goes through features such as automatic browser refresh and explains how to compose your configuration so that it remains maintainable.
 * **Styling** puts heavy emphasis on styling related topics.
-You learn how to load styles with webpack and how to introduce techniques such as autoprefixing to your setup.
+You will learn how to load styles with webpack and how to introduce techniques such as autoprefixing to your setup.
 * **Loading** explains webpack’s loader definitions in detail and shows you how to load assets such as images, fonts, and JavaScript.
 * **Building** introduces source maps and the ideas of bundle and code splitting.
-You learn to tidy up your build.
+You will learn to tidy up your build.
 * **Optimizing** pushes your build to production quality level and introduces many smaller tweaks to make it smaller.
-You learn to tune webpack for performance.
+You will learn to tune webpack for performance.
 * **Output** discusses webpack’s output options.
 Despite its name, it’s not only for the web.
 You see how to manage multiple page setups with webpack and pick up the basic idea of Server Side Rendering.
 * **Techniques** discusses several specific ideas including dynamic loading, web workers, internationalization, and deploying your applications.
 * **Packages** has a heavy focus on npm and webpack related techniques.
-You learn both to consume and author npm packages in an efficient way.
+You will learn both to consume and author npm packages in an efficient way.
 * **Extending** shows how to extend webpack with your loaders and plugins.

 There's a short conclusion chapter after the main content that recaps the main points of the book.
 It contains checklists that allow you to go through your projects against the book techniques.